 Contributors Download PDF of this page

-The NetApp Service Engine web portal allows you to manage and monitor a NetApp Keystone subscription storage service.
+The NetApp Service Engine web portal allows you to manage and monitor a NetApp Keystone Flex Subscription (Flex Subscription) service.
 The portal consists of the following components:

-A graphical interface (NetApp Service Engine web interface) that supports monitoring and simple storage provisioning.
+A graphical user interface (NetApp Service Engine web interface) that supports monitoring and simple storage provisioning.
 The menu options on the user interface (UI) are available based on the services and subscriptions of the tenant and subtenant.

 This section describes the NetApp Service Engine concepts and elements.

 NetApp Service Engine supports the concepts of regions and zones.
 A region represents a data center or site, while a zone represents a storage subunit within the region (technically a cluster within a data center or site).
 Multiple zones support data availability and data protection (DP) features.

 A single NetApp Service Engine instance can support one or more tenants.
 NetApp Service Engine uses the concepts of tenant and subtenant as hierarchical entities that own or manage the storage service.

 A tenant can be a customer, partner, or a billing entity.
 A tenant holds the subscription (or multiple subscriptions) to the Flex Subscription service.

 A subtenant is an entity wholly within the tenant.
 It can be used for show back, security separation, and so on.